 Add a nice hint of how far you have read a page by putting the scroll percentage in the title bar.
 Learn how to implement it with React and Gatsby.

-Why we should probably stop labeling people as “non-technical” (unless they really are Luddites).
+We should stop labeling people and ourselves as “non-technical” (unless they really are Luddites).

 How I would approach the “implementing backend” chapter of "The Web Project Guide” with Sanity.io.